chen-harrison/slambot/README.md

 ### *Sensing*
 In ``sensor_model.cpp``, a simplified version of the **beam_range_finder_model** algorithm from *Probabilistic Robotics* is used to evaluate the weight of each particle and update the robot's understanding of its position after the action model has been applied.
-- Each particle start with a log odds value of ``0.0``, and every ray (approximately 100) in the current LiDAR scan is used to increment its value
+- Each particle start with a log odds value of ``0.0``, and every beam (approximately 100) in the current LiDAR scan is used to increment its value
 - If the end of the beam...
   - **Coincides** or nearly coincides with an occupied cell: we decrease log odds by very minimally
   - Falls **before** an obstacle: we decrement odds by a larger amount, penalizing its incorrectness, though not severely due to possible noise errors or missed obstacles in current map construction